davebenson/doom4-walkthrough/README.md

 expect a cacodaemoon (etc) to take 30+ shots even up close.

 The Tactical Scope changes things a bit: it makes the thing pretty effective for sniping, and the upgrades make it pretty damaging.
-Even so, it's a bit tedious killing things with this weapon (just replay Mission 1 and kill all the Possessed before you jump into the first fight - it's not hard, but it's boring).
+Even so, it's a bit tedious killing things with this weapon.
 However, it makes for a nice change, since the opportunities for sniping are few in this game.
+You can usually get the challenge upgrade naturally over the course of the game, but you can also replay an earlier mission to get it pretty easily.

 The Mini-Missiles seems like a cool upgrade but they aren't that powerful or predictable.
 One nice use is for dealing with multiple Lost Souls.
 Most other monsters are too strong for this to be an elegant attack.

 ### Super Shotgun (available Mission 4)

+A weapon big enough that it'll at least distract anything.
+Fully upgraded, it's my weapon of choice for Hell Knights, or combats with a long chain of individual demos.

+The challenge upgrade can be a bit difficult:  I usually get very close to one demon and shoot through it to get to another one close behind; this seems easier than lining them up side-to-side.

 ### Chain Gun (available Mission 6)

+A powerful weapon that is a bit annoying to use because it takes a a few seconds to start up.

+The Gattling Rotator works, but you have to hold down the modifications button the entire time: I don't really like that.

+The Mobile Turret mod is a great way to deliver a lot of damage.
+I usually try to fully upgrade this modification since it's useful against bosses.

 ### Gauss Cannon (available Mission 5)
+The most powerful standard weapon, even without mods.
+Siege Mode is the most powerful mod (by far), and it strongly recommended.
+Its challenge upgrade is easy too.

+The Precision Bolt mod is also pretty good but it's a lot harder to fully upgrade and only kills once thing at a time, so I seldom use it.

 ### BFG (available Mission 8)
+The Big F-ing Gun.
+This will clear out a whole room of demons, but it can be a little unpredictable in how it works.

+Ammo is found individually, and you always have a limit of 3.
+However, the Ammo Boost II rune WILL cause enemies to randomly drop BFG ammo when they die so there isn't too much of a shortage.

 ### Chainsaw (available Mission 2)
 This crazy melee weapon will definitely kill any monster in range that you have enough fuel to kill.
+The initial capacity is 3 Fuel Units, which is the amount in every gas can.
+Each Argent Cell upgrade to the Ammo Capacity increases your capacity by 1 Fuel.
+So fully upgraded, you have a capacity of 7 Fuel Units.

-This is considered a Glory Kill that'll dump a huge pile of ammo.
+Killing with a chainsaw is considered a Glory Kill that'll dump a huge pile of ammo.

 Fuel to kill various demons:
 * Imp: 1